amlkteam/toxicity_classification/Milestone2/Project_Proposal.md

 While making actual predictions we take the output from the Linear Layer and pass it through a Sigmoid function and then depending on whether the value at a particular position of the vector is above or below 0.5 we classify it as a 1 or 0 (>0.5 ~ 1 and <0.5 ~ 0).
 These ones and zeros eseentially mean if the comment can be attributed to the label at that position.

-Regarding to the training process, after we finish data preprocessing, we find that there is a class imbalance problem for our train dataset.
-We have around 15,000 toxic comments under six categories, but have a huge amount for non-toxic comments.
-To prevent the imbalance problem, we choose random pick 15,000 comments to balance our class.
-Then we use 20,000 sentences to train our model, 5000 for development set and the remaining about 5000 for test the performance of our classifier.
-We choose BERT-Base Multilingual Cased as our pre-trained model and add an untrained linear layer on BERT as our new model to train our classification task.
-After tuning our hyperparameters on several experiments, we select learning rare of 2e-5, batch size of 32 and epoch of 1.
-Besides, it takes 3 to 5 minutes per epoch to train our model but we achieve F1 score of 0.905 for our train dataset and 0.908 for test dataset.

 ## Previous Works

 There are a few papers published in 2018 which tested different machine learning models on toxic comment classification that can serve as our basis for further exploration.